FuelLabs/sway/docs/book/src/index.md

 **Q: What is the standard library?**

-The [standard library](./introduction/standard_library.md), also refered to as the `std-lib`, is a library that offers core functions and helpers for developing in Sway.
+The [standard library](./introduction/standard_library.md), also referred to as the `std-lib`, is a library that offers core functions and helpers for developing in Sway.
 The standard library has it's own [reference documentation](https://fuellabs.github.io/sway/master/std/) that has detailed information about each module in the `std-lib`.

 **Q: What are Sway standards?**